 IT and business must co-create

 As per the traditional approach, IT departments were called on to fix broken services.
 But as per today’s scenario, IT must work as a co-creator with the business to solve problems and deliver value for customers.
 Actually, it has to go both ways, it has to be a collaborative approach and all the resources and departments must go hand-in-hand to change the culture of the whole company.
-The businesses just can’t sit idle and demand tech and transformation, they must act on it and have to know what they are asking for.
+Businesses just can’t sit idle and demand tech and transformation, they must act on it and have to know what they are asking for.

 Embrace adaptive design